 The movement was criticized for its beliefs on spiritual warfare and dominionism, a claim that Christians are mandated to gain control over areas of society, culture and government in anticipation of, and in some cases to facilitate, Jesus Christ's Second Coming.

-Wagner, a former professor of Church Growth at Fuller Theological Seminary School of World Mission and credited with coining the term "New Apostolic Reformation" as well as guiding the movement, has denied that NAR is a cult, as some have alleged.
+Wagner, a former professor of Church Growth at Fuller Theological Seminary School of World Mission and credited with coining the term "New Apostolic Reformation" as well as guiding the movement, has denied that NAR is a cult.

 He addressed allegations last year amid media speculation and public scrutiny, writing, "The NAR is definitely not a cult.
 Those who affiliate with it believe the Apostles' Creed and all the standard classic statements of Christian doctrine.
 It will surprise some to know that the NAR embraces the largest non-Catholic segment of world Christianity.